JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 [geo_distance_2points](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/geo-distance-2points-function)
 and block traffic if the distance is above certain limit (keeping in mind the inaccuracies of IP based geolocation).

-You imagination is the limit to these automations!
+You imagination is the limit in these kind of automations!

 ---

-For our demo purposes, let's use the above _simple rate limiting like query_ to add, update or delete the dynamic rule (here is abbreviated version of the script but full script is available in the GitHub repository):
+For our demo purposes, let's use the above _simple rate limiting like query_ to add, update or delete the dynamic rule (here is abbreviated version of the script but full script is available in the GitHub repository mentioned later in this post):

 ```powershell
 Param (